-- 4. Select the product for which you have a license to install. - IBM Security Access Manager for Enterprise Single Sign-On Standard This package offers strong authentication, session management, and centralized logging, and reporting in addition to single sign-on. - IBM Security Access Manager for Enterprise Single Sign-On Suite This package offers one time password support, AccessAgent plug-ins, Web single sign-on and remote access through Web Workplace, custom tracking, and IAM Integration in addition to the Standard package. - 5.
+- 2. Accept the default language or select another language. - 3.
+Click OK. - 4.
+Select the product for which you have a license to install. - IBM Security Access Manager for Enterprise Single Sign-On Standard This package offers strong authentication, session management, and centralized logging, and reporting in addition to single sign-on. - IBM Security Access Manager for Enterprise Single Sign-On Suite This package offers custom tracking, and IAM Integration in addition to the Standard package. - 5.
 Click Next. - 6.
 Select I accept the terms in the license agreement. - 7.
 Click Next. - 8.
 Accept the default installation directory or specify a new directory.
 By default, the IMS Server is installed in C:\Program Files\IBM\ISAM ESSO\IMS Server. - 9.
+Click Next.

-Click Next. - 10.
-Select Yes to automatically deploy the IMS Server to the WebSphere Application Server. - To deploy the WebSphere Application Server manually, click No. See "Deploying IMS Server on WebSphere Application Server manually" on page 180. - 11.
+- 10. Select Yes to automatically deploy the IMS Server to the WebSphere Application Server. - To deploy the WebSphere Application Server manually, click No. See "Deploying IMS Server on WebSphere Application Server manually" on page 148. - 11.
 Click Yes to specify that WebSphere Application Server security is enabled.
 If you click No, you must provide the SOAP port.
 The typical SOAP port for a: - Stand-alone deployment is 8880. - Network deployment (Deployment manager node) is 8879.